MarcoPal/wp-custom-endpoints/README.md

 ```

 If this function returns true, the response will be proccessed
-If it returns false,a default error message will be returned
+If it returns false, a default error message will be returned
 and the request will not proceed with processing

 &nbsp;